I know a secret, and I want to share it with you.

 Loyalty is a widespread trait in the Philippines.
-Once you hire a Filipino VA, they will almost never leave.
-In fact, they’ll often stay with you even if they’re offered a higher-paying job somewhere else.
+Once you hire an OFS, they will almost never leave.
+In fact, they’ll often stay with you even when offered a higher-paying job somewhere else.
 I’ve seen it happen many times before.

-I once had an excellent programmer who told me he had been offered a job in Singapore for $2,500 a month.
-This was tremendous pay—much more than I was paying.
+I have an excellent programmer who told me he’s been offered a job in Singapore for $2,500 a month.
+This was much more than I was paying.
 It was such a good opportunity that I told him he should take the job.
 He did, but what he told me illustrates perfectly just how loyal Filipinos are.
 He said to me,

 “Don’t worry sir, I’ll still continue working for you part time at the current rate you’re paying me.”

-For example, I had a VA whose job included filtering my personal email every morning.
+For example, I have an OFS whose job includes filtering my personal email every morning.
 He wouldn’t respond to any emails; he would archive the message and look for spam.
 This took a lot of time off of my plate.
-But I wouldn’t have had a U.S. employee handle this task because I knew they would only be around for a short time.
+I wouldn’t have had a U.S. employee handle this task because I knew they wouldn’t be around for long.

-With loyal workers, I am able to teach them entire systems.
-This means I can hand them off and not even have to be involved.
-Teaching a VA how to work in these systems isn’t easy, but the nice thing is you don’t have to spend the time teaching your worker everything all at once.
-Because you have confidence your VA will be around for a long time, you can teach them small bits of the system little by little.
-If I want, I can even teach them how to teach others how to work in the system.
+With loyal workers, I can teach them entire systems.
+I can hand them off and not even be involved in it ever again.
+Teaching an OFS how to work in these systems isn’t easy.
+But once it’s done, you don’t have to worry about it again.
+When you’re confident that your OFS is going to stick around, you have the time to teach them entire systems a little bit at a time.
+I can even teach them how to teach others how to work in the system.

 Filipinos are hard workers

-Filipinos take pride in having a strong work ethic.
+Filipinos have a strong work ethic.
 It’s woven into their culture.
-They don’t want to disappoint, and they’ll do anything to make you happy.
+They don’t want to disappoint.
+They’ll do anything to make you happy.
 This translates into hard work and persistence.

-What I love most about Filipino workers is that if you train them and teach them the right way, they won’t give up on projects when things get tough.
+This means that when you train them the right way, they won’t give up on projects when things get tough.
 And they’ll always give their 100%.
 It’s in their nature to give a task their all.
 They’re dedicated and committed.

-This hard-working mindset leads to dedication and commitment.
-Numerous times, I have even had VAs get a hold of me immediately after devastating typhoons have caused terrible damage to their cities and towns—sometimes to their own homes—to tell me they’ll get back to work as soon as they can.
-They have the presence of mind and concern to salvage their computers—and sometimes nothing else—so they can get back to work as soon as they have recovered.
+Over the years, I’ve had my OFSs get a hold of me immediately after devastating typhoons have damaged their cities and towns—their own homes—to tell me they’ll get back to work as soon as they can.
+They have the presence of mind to save their computers, and sometimes nothing else, so they can get back to work as soon as they have recovered.

-I have a VA who when he started had very few skills.
+I have an OFS who started with very few skills.
 What he did have was a good work ethic.
 He had a willingness to learn new things and get better every day.
 He communicated well with me and was responsive to my emails.
-He soaked in all the training I gave him, and he began to make tremendous strides.
+He soaked in all the training I gave him like a sponge, and he began to make tremendous strides.
 He even started doing things without being asked.
-Today, I can count on him to think outside of the box, to be innovative and to develop creative ideas.
+Today, I can count on him to think outside of the box.
+He’s innovative and comes up with creative ideas.
 You don’t get these kinds of results without hard work.

-Think working with an outsourcer in the Philippines will present language barrier problems?
-Think again.
 The Philippines is filled with talented, qualified workers who speak excellent English.
-Many Filipinos you’ll work with speak, understand and write in English just as well as you and me.
-And not only do Filipinos speak English, they speak American English, making your communication even easier.
+Many Filipinos you’ll work with speak, understand and write in English just as well as a native speaker.
+Even better, they speak American English, making communication even easier.

-In fact, along with Filipino, English is the official language of the Philippines.
+English is one of the official languages of the Philippines.
 It’s taught in schools.
-It’s used in government.
-It’s in the media.
-Filipinos grow up watching American TV shows, so the English language is anything but foreign.
+It’s used by the government and the media.
+Filipinos grow up watching American TV shows.
+So the English language isn’t foreign to them.

-Anytime you give an assignment to your Filipino VA, it’s important to lay out what you expect and the steps they should follow.
+Anytime you give an assignment to your Online Filipino Specialist, it’s important to lay out what you expect and the steps they should follow.
 As long as you do this clearly, you can count on your worker to get things done right.

-A few years back, I had a VA that I asked to set up an account for someone on one of our sites.
-I provided some contact information; however, for some reason I forgot to include email addresses.
-After receiving the assignment, the VA noticed this omission and email, asking for the missing information.
-But just a few minutes later, this person took the initiative to solve the problem himself.
-He found out how and where to track down the email addresses.
-He emailed me to let me know what he had done.
+A few years back, I had an OFS that I asked to set up an account for someone on one of our sites.
+I provided some contact information.
+But I forgot to include email addresses.
+After receiving the assignment, the OFS noticed this omission and emailed me, asking for the missing information.
+A few minutes later, this person took the initiative to track down the missing email addresses.
+He emailed me again to let me know what he had done.
 I was thrilled that he had the presence of mind to take care of this issue himself without expecting me to do it for him.

 Filipinos are educated

-The Filipinos you find on onlinejobs.ph have bachelor degrees, and I don’t mean degrees they bought online or got from a diploma mill.
+A lot of the Filipinos you find on onlinejobs.ph have bachelor degrees.
+And I don’t mean degrees they bought online or got from a diploma mill.
 Their degrees come from reputable, accredited colleges.
-Plus, the Filipinos you’ll work with can handle a variety of duties, including web design, programming, graphic design, social media, writing and more.
-All of this means more traffic to your website.

-Sure, you’ll have to do some training with a new VA.
-But is mostly because they are unfamiliar with your business and just need some help getting started, just as any of us would in a new environment with new responsibilities.
+Sure, you’ll have to do some training with a new OFS.
+But it is mostly because they are unfamiliar with your business and just need some help getting started, just as any of us would in a new environment with new responsibilities.

 Filipinos look up to foreigners

 In the Philippines, people think highly of Americans, and other foreigners, for that matter.
 Getting a job working for an American business owner is a big deal to Filipinos.
-Your Filipino VA will brag to their friends about working for you.
-They’ll speak well of you and will appreciate the opportunity they have to be a part of your business.
+Your OFS will brag to their friends about working for you.
+They’ll speak well of you and appreciate the opportunity being a part of your business.

-Because the tasks you outsource are done completely virtually, you need to be certain your VA has the right resources at their disposal.
-The professionals you’ll find on onlinejobs.ph, and those who will work for you, own computers and have Internet access.
-This allows your VA to work from home, giving you the peace of mind that the two of you will have a reliable way to communicate on a daily basis.
-Plus, you have the assurance that your VA has the equipment and tools they need to be complete assignments and be successful.
+The over 1 million OFS profiles you’ll find on onlinejobs.ph, and those who will work for you, have their own computers and have Internet access.
+This allows your OFS to work from home, giving you the peace of mind that the two of you will have a reliable way to communicate on a daily basis.
+Plus, you have the assurance that your OFS has the equipment and tools they need to complete assignments and be successful.

 Filipinos are not entrepreneurial

 For you, this is a positive.
-Culturally, Filipinos simply don’t embrace entrepreneurism.
-They see is as being too risky.
-Filipinos are much more content to find a stable, long-term, steady job and earn a living to support their lifestyle and their family.
-If they have work to do and receive regular pay, they are perfectly happy.
+Culturally, most Filipinos don’t embrace entrepreneurism.
+To them, it’s a risky prospect.
+They rather have a stable, long-term, steady job and earn a living to support their lifestyle and their family.
+If they have that, they are perfectly happy.

 Filipinos go above and beyond

-It goes back to our discussion about a desire to please: Filipinos have a need to feel appreciated and accepted; they want to do good work for you.
 They want you to be happy with their work so that they can keep their job.
-So many times, I have had a VA go the extra mile on a project and pleasantly surprise me.
+So many times, I have had an OFS go the extra mile on a project and pleasantly surprise me.
 I have had VAs take a project in a different direction and do it better than I could have imagined.
-This is the type of ownership and diligence you’ll see from Filip
+This is the type of ownership and diligence you’ll see from Filipinos.